Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 ---
 #### Keywords
 #### Questions
-- What is the role of reward and punishment in learning?
+- What is the role of reward and punishment in learning?`250`
+- positive reinforcer, negative reinforcer and punishment ? examples ?`240`
+- Types of punishment ? examples `240`
 - What are some practical methods for bringing about behavior change, both in ourselves and in others?
 - Difference between classical conditioning and operant conditioning ?
   - In classical the original behaviours are a biological response to a stimulus and conditioning is done to voluntary responses.But in the latter case the organism works on its enviroment to bring about a desireable outcome.Like  studying hard can result in good grades.